Up till now

 From little acorns tall oaks grow.
 Backed up by many seed thoughts the Findhorn garden developed, and since then, a large community.
 If that happens it depends to no small degree on who give the lead and what lead it is, and it depends on those who accommodate to that again, or develop it.

-Dorothy Maclean (1920-) with a 3-year Bachelor of Arts degree from the University of Western Ontario. was one of the first three who gave the lead through deva messages, angelic messages, or arch-angelic messages that she dressed in words the way she describes in The Findhorn Garden Story.
+Dorothy Maclean (1920-) with a 3-year Bachelor of Arts degree from the University of Western Ontario was one of the first three who gave the lead through deva messages, angelic messages, or arch-angelic messages that she dressed in words in the way she describes in The Findhorn Garden Story.
 The texts she wrote or wrote out, has given her ample space, and today she is described as a writer and educator on spiritual subjects.

 From her history: From 1941 onwards she worked for the British Security Coordination in New York.
 After being posted to Panama, she met and married her man.
 The couple divorced in 1951.